kaelaag/CS411/README.md

 Kaela Gobencion

-A Note from the developers: All components for the functionality of the search engine are written and included in the repository; however, due to the circumstances of COVID-19 we had trouble merged our individual work together before the deadline.
+A Note from the developers: All components for the functionality of the search engine are written and included in the repository; however, due to the circumstances of COVID-19 we had trouble merging our individual work together before the deadline.

 To run: